34 Liberation Avenue

 expansion.
 Then there was an urgent need for dedicated

-West.
-It is located on the mouth of the Gambia River, one of the
+34' West.
+It is located on the mouth of the Gambia River,

-the expansion and modernisation of the capacity of the port
+involved the expansion and modernisation of the capacity

 The Gambia Ports Authority has developed a set of computer

-needs of the port's management and to enhance the operational
+information needs of the port's management and to enhance

 Wharf Mooring Capacity: